howinator/practical-vim-examples/notes.md

 Everything from entering insert mode to going back to normal mode is a chunk.

 Using an arrow key in insert mode will start a new "undo chunk."
+**Mantra**: Act, repeat, reverse.

+d, y and c are operations.

+When an operator is invoked twice, it will operate on the current line.

 ## Keystrokes